oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

       * Redesign the topic lessons tab to have a clearer CTA, and expand the lessons list of the first story by default.
       * Add appropriate placeholder texts for all text based interactions in the app.
       * In the revision screen, change the toolbars to have an orange color.
 Also, at the end of the revision cards, add "next" and "previous" chapter image views to navigate between cards.
     * **Milestone 2:**
       * Add spotlights for the audio voiceover play and language buttons; the exploration exit button; the Lessons and Revision tabs; the first chapter of a story; the home-screen promoted stories; and the onboarding screen's 'next' button.
 Add RTL functionality to spotlights.
 Manually test all the spotlight flows to ensure that they are behaving as expected.
 Write wiki documentation for how to add a new spotlight for features in the future.
       * For Talkback users: suspend the spotlight; add content descriptions to Lesson Tab, Revision Tab and Exit buttons on the exploration screen; reword the content descriptions for the Voiceover icon and voiceover language option; and add a forced announcement for the hint bar (when it gets visible).
-  * [Manan Rathi's proposal](pdfs/GSoC2022MananRathi.pdf): Helping learners when they get stuck.
+  * [Manan Rathi's proposal](pdfs/GSoC2022MananRathi.pdf) and [final blog post](https://medium.com/@rathimanan27/google-summer-of-code22-with-oppia-44e7611e19bc): Helping learners when they get stuck.
 Mentor: Prayush Dawda
     * **Milestone 1:** Allow creators to provide a destination state for the case where a learner is really stuck.
 Prohibit lesson creators from sending the learner more than 2-3 cards back in the lesson.
     * **Milestone 2:** Detect when a learner is stuck and provide appropriate real-time assistance based on (a) proactively showing concept cards or hints, (b) redirection to the alternative destination state, and (c) providing the solution as the last resort (the solution will be made mandatory for each state).
 Detect small misspellings and provide the learner with appropriate help.
-  * [Nikhil Agarwal's proposal](pdfs/GSoC2022NikhilAgarwal.pdf): Learner diagnostic tests.
+  * [Nikhil Agarwal's proposal](pdfs/GSoC2022NikhilAgarwal.pdf) and [final blog post](https://docs.google.com/document/d/1Y8mYLd63phoHEcv3YalcqTMmbh0RMivu8YjxfkA8i_Q/edit#heading=h.b0obiqn3wkzm): Learner diagnostic tests.
 Mentor: Sean Lip
     * **Milestone 1:** Curriculum admins should be able to use a “classroom administration” page to configure details of each classroom, enter the dependencies between topics in that classroom, and enter details for the diagnostic test.
 A comprehensive suite of backend integration test cases that convincingly should demonstrate that the recommendation system entered by the curriculum admin works correctly.
     * **Milestone 2:** Learners should be able to visit the Math Classroom page and take an adaptive diagnostic test that surfaces 0, 1 or 2 topic recommendations for them to pursue.
-  * [Pankaj Prajapati's proposal](pdfs/GSoC2022PankajPrajapati.pdf): Learner groups MVP.
+  * [Pankaj Prajapati's proposal](pdfs/GSoC2022PankajPrajapati.pdf) and [final blog post](https://medium.com/@paprajapati9/google-summer-of-code-2022-with-oppia-8d0c3290c1eb): Learner groups MVP.
 Mentor: Akshay Anand
     * **Milestone 1:** Facilitators can, from a teacher dashboard page, create a learning group and its syllabus and see all learner groups created by them.
 They should also be able to view the learner group’s homepage (which contains the details of the learning group, its syllabus and the list of learners and their progress).
     * **Milestone 2:** Facilitators should be able to invite learners to join the group via username.
 Learners should be able to join the group, set their preferences (or edit them later), and see the group homepage (which contains their progress, as well as triggers for starting recommended activities from the syllabus).
-  * [Rijuta Singh's proposal](pdfs/GSoC2022RijutaSingh.pdf): Blog integration.
+  * [Rijuta Singh's proposal](pdfs/GSoC2022RijutaSingh.pdf) and [final blog post](https://medium.com/@rijuta_s/google-summer-of-code-2022-with-oppia-e8b3555b11c): Blog integration.
 Mentor: Praneeth Gangavarapu
     * **Milestone 1:** Create the blog homepage and individual blog post pages (but hide them behind a feature flag for now).
 Blog editors should be able to create a new blog post (using the existing blog post creation infrastructure) and have it appear on the new blog page.
     * **Milestone 2:** All blog posts from Medium should be moved to the Oppia.org blog page, and should look nice and display correctly for readers.
 The Oppia navbar and footer should have links that point to the new blog.
 Implement a blog statistics page that shows the total number of views and reads for each post, author, and the overall blog.
-  * [Sahil Jhangar's proposal](pdfs/GSoC2022SahilJhangar.pdf): Make backend code typed.
+  * [Sahil Jhangar's proposal](pdfs/GSoC2022SahilJhangar.pdf) and [final blog post](https://gist.github.com/sahiljoster32/2b2469e3a48092a31d86cb1ed09ecf39): Make backend code typed.
 Mentor: Aasif Faizal
     * **Milestone 1:** Fully type core/domain, core/tests, and core/jobs.
 Put measures in place to ensure that the files in these folders have full backend typing in perpetuity, to Oppia’s standards (i.e. not using "Any", casts, and objects, and only using a narrow, fully-documented subset of type-ignore pragmas).
     * **Milestone 2:** Fully type the entire backend codebase, including schema validation for all handlers.
 Drop typeinfo from all docstrings and add new docstring lint checks to ensure that docstrings adhere to the new format in perpetuity.
 Also, ensure that measures are in place to prevent backend typing coverage from regressing in the codebase.
-  * [Shivam Chaudhary's proposal](pdfs/GSoC2022ShivamChaudhary.pdf): Angular migration.
+  * [Shivam Chaudhary's proposal](pdfs/GSoC2022ShivamChaudhary.pdf) and [final blog post](https://medium.com/@shivamthalwal/google-summer-of-code-2022-with-oppia-aed8eb7b6359): Angular migration.
 Mentor: Ashutosh Chauhan
     * **Milestone 1:** Fully migrate the following directives/pages from AngularJS to Angular 11: state-editor, state-directives, question-directives, version-diff-visualization, contributor-dashboard-page.
     * **Milestone 2:** Fully migrate the exploration-editor page, the review test page, the practice session page, from AngularJS to Angular 11.
 Migrate the relevant files in the codebase to use AngularCDK DragAndDrop instead of uiSortable, and ngxJoyride instead of ngJoyride.
 Remove uiSortable and ngJoyride completely from the codebase.
-  * [Shivam Jha's proposal](pdfs/GSoC2022ShivamJha.pdf): Migrate Away From Protractor.
+  * [Shivam Jha's proposal](pdfs/GSoC2022ShivamJha.pdf) and [final blog post](https://medium.com/@sssvjha/google-summer-of-code-2022-with-oppia-c1f725542a79): Migrate Away From Protractor.
 Mentor: Md Shahbaz Alam
     * **Milestone 1:** Set up WebdriverIO with Github Actions.
 Document how we use it, including adding a step-by-step guide to the developer wiki on “how to debug e2e tests” (which should be kept up-to-date and address any issues that devs face).
 Add eslint rules to ensure the code quality.
 Add a lint check to ensure that the union of suites present in both versions of the e2e tests is the complete list of e2e suites.
 Fully migrate 20 test suites to WebdriverIO.
     * **Milestone 2:** Fully migrate all remaining e2e test suites to WebdriverIO, and remove all references to Protractor from the codebase and the developer wiki.
-  * [Soumyajyoti Dey's proposal](pdfs/GSoC2022SoumyajyotiDey.pdf): Improving the lesson creation experience.
+  * [Soumyajyoti Dey's proposal](pdfs/GSoC2022SoumyajyotiDey.pdf) and [final blog post](https://medium.com/@soumyo123/google-summer-of-code-2022-with-oppia-ff7962efd6a5): Improving the lesson creation experience.
 Mentor: Kevin Thomas
     * **Milestone 1:** Enable creators to see changes in the exploration metadata by clicking a button in the history tab.
 Make all the necessary backend changes (up to and including the controller layer) for users to be able to navigate through the version history of a state (and the exploration metadata) in an exploration.
 Also, create the backend api service in the frontend for fetching the version history data.
     * **Milestone 2:** Make all the other required frontend changes so that users can navigate through the version history of a state and the exploration metadata.
-  * [Vraj Desai's proposal](pdfs/GSoC2022VrajDesai.pdf): Accessibility Improvements.
-Mentor: Rajat Talesra
-    * **Milestone 1:** All screens in the Android app can be fully used by screenreader users (using e.g. Talkback), with the exclusion of (a) Exploration player, (b) Question Player, (c) dark mode and (d) focus shifting to the start of the screen if an item changes (for screens with recyclerviews).
-Users should also be able to use the ImageClickInput regions interaction easily using screen-readers.
-    * **Milestone 2:** All screens in the Android app can be fully used by screenreader users (using e.g. Talkback), with the exclusion of (a) dark mode and (b) focus shifting to the start of the screen if an item changes (for screens with recyclerviews).

 # Contributors